-GRE has developed a hybrid heap leach system consisting of both a crushed feed and a ROM feed to the heap leach facility (HLF).
-This was an alternative case discussed in the Imperial Technical Report.
+Dr. Harvey has developed a hybrid heap leach system consisting of both a crushed feed and a ROM feed to the heap leach facility (HLF).
 Approximately 20,000 tpd of crushed product is proposed to be truck dumped on the HLF along with approximately 13,000 tpd of ROM material.

-For a ROM only option GRE agrees with the previous recommendations and believes that an ultimate gold recovery of 73% should be achievable.
+For a ROM only option Dr. Harvey agrees with the previous recommendations and believes that an ultimate gold recovery of 73% should be achievable.
 This fits well with the data provided by Picacho and GRE's experience with other neighboring mines that utilize a ROM HLF.